Kumail-Raza-Bangash/Kumail-Raza-Bangash/README.md

 # 💫 About Me:
+<br><br>
-Flutter developer with 1 year of experience in designing and developing complex Mobile Applications for Android platforms.
-Adept in creating custom widgets and integrating RESTful APIs.
-Seeking a challenging role to further enhance my skills and contribute to the success of an innovative team.<br><br>I am a quick learner and quick worker.
-I am also very much passionate about my work.
+I'm a passionate Flutter developer with 1 year of experience building complex Android apps.
+I love creating beautiful, user-friendly interfaces and managing app state with Provider.
+I'm also a wizard at crafting custom widgets and integrating APIs.
+Now, I'm diving into Django to master backend development and become a full-stack pro.
+I'm a quick learner, a hard worker, and always eager for new challenges.
+I'm excited to join an innovative team and contribute to their success!<br><br>

 ## 🌐 Socials: